AlinIbadof/project-todomnglist/README.md

 * The main feature will be adding, removing, and deleting to-dos.
 * There will be added authentication, authorization - typically login and logout capabilities, basic authentication and JWT (JSON web token) with Spring Security.

-Created by following Go Java Full Stack with Spring Boot and Angular Course
+Created by following Go Java Full Stack with Spring Boot and Angular course on Udemy.